toidang92/order-list/README.md

 ### 8. Notes

 - Sometimes, the javascript file loads incorrectly, because the yarn and application compile javscript files at the same time, lead to wrong compile files.
 Please change somethings at `app/javascript/packs/application.js` (EX. add console.log), then save and reload the pages.
-(Note: it still works well on production).
+(Note: it still works well on production environment).

 - In the development environment, I use `Mailcatcher` as an SMTP server that catches messages sent to it to display in a web interface.
 Besides, we can use `postfix` for forwarding emails.

-- The `config/master.key` must be not pushed into Github because of security reasons.
+- The `config/master.key` must be not pushed into repo because of security reasons.
 But I still pushed because it does not have any critical info and it will easy to check.

 <!-- SCREENSHOTS -->
 ## VI.
 Screenshots